lacoco-lab/lacoco-lab.github.io/courses/probing-2024/index.markdown

 Please register on the forum on CMS.

 Starting from the fourth week, every student submits one question about the readings by Thursday noon.
 Questions are graded on a 3-point scale (0: no question submitted, 1: superficial question, 2: insightful question).
-Students can also submit a few more questions, the grade will be calculated as the highest score among questions.（In case people really want to ask some superficial question)
+Students can also submit a few more questions, the grade will be calculated as the highest score among questions.（So you can also ask some basic questions that you want clarification)

 ### Presentations